 Disclaimer: Some links below may be “affiliates” which means that, as an Amazon Associate, we earn from qualifying purchases.
 This causes no extra cost to you.
 The commission goes towards the maintenance and upkeep of this site.

 After asking all the fellow adventuresses in our Facebook group, we were able to compile this comprehensive list of must-read books.
 Our goal is to provide you with the collective knowledge of humankind about horseback traveling.
 With this information you’ll be able to plan your own equestrian adventures and set off to explore the world!

 This extensive list was first published in June 2019 and included 24 items.
-After amazing feedback from you, like-minded adventuresses, we were able to extend the list to 36 must-read books, covering an incredible range of topics: from great adventures on horseback to heartwarming tales of courage and determination.
+With continuous, amazing feedback from you, like-minded adventuresses, we were able to extend the list three times to now 39 must-read horse travel books, covering an incredible range of topics: from great adventures on horseback to heartwarming tales of courage and determination.
 Furthermore you’ll find some proven hands-on advice on how to organise your travels and how to pack all your belongings on the back of your equine friend.

 The Ultimate Horse Travel Book List